varunkumarcs22055/Music-App/README.md

 ### Recommended Additions

-These projects are **not** required to use _Jellify_, but are recommended by us to enrich your Jellyfin music experience!
+These projects are **not** required to use Music App, but are recommended to enrich your Jellyfin music experience!

 - [Apple Music Plugin](https://github.com/lyarenei/jellyfin-plugin-itunes)
   - Really good at fetching missing artist artwork for obscure / less popular artists